allwin199/password-store-review/audit-data/report.md

 ## High

-### [H-1] Storing the password on-chain make it is visible to anyone. and no longer private.
+### [H-1] Storing the password on-chain make it is visible to anyone, and no longer private.

 **Description:** All data stored on-chain is visible to anyone, and can be read directly from the blockchain.
 The `PasswordStore::s_password` variable is intended to be a private variable and only accessed through the `PasswordStore::getPassword` function, which is intended to be only called by the owner of the contract.